 We currently do not have any classes planned for Washington DC, as it is a limited market, with limited job opportunities.
 Our class is 90% the same from state to state so, get our upcoming budtender training schedule and plan a road trip, possibly to Maryland, or register with HempStaff to be notified when dispensary training is in your area.

 This is a Professional Training Course to teach you what you need to know about cannabis and your state’s Cannabis Laws so that you can apply to work in a Medical Marijuana Dispensary.
 You will be working with cardholders in this position and must understand the medication before you start assisting others.
 The material is presented in a fast paced, 4 hour course with a summary exam at the end to get your certificate of completion.
-The goal of this class to help you understand the industry and the medication which will help boost your resume with the knowledge you need to speak intelligently when you land that interview for an opening at a dispensary in the near future.
+The goal of this class is to help you understand the industry and the medication which will help boost your resume with the knowledge you need to speak intelligently when you land that interview for an opening at a dispensary in the near future.

 For those with no legal experience to put on a resume, training increases your chances of getting a job in the medical marijuana industry!
 On average, a Marijuana business owner gets over 200 resumes for every opening they post.
 With this training on your resume – you WILL stand out from the crowd!